Azure/azure-webpubsub/docs/getting-started/handle-events.md

 Besides system events like connected or disconnected, client can also send messages through the WebSocket connection and these messages will be delivered to server as a special type of event called message event.
 We can use this event to receive messages from one client and broadcast them to all clients so they can talk to each other.

-1. Add a new `onUserEvent` handler
+1. Add a new `handleUserEvent` handler

     ```javascript
     let handler = new WebPubSubCloudEventsHandler(hubName, ['*'], {